Kong-Artist/hardware-learnathon/drivers/HOWTO.md

 # Arduino IDE

+**Windows/Mac:**

 Please download & install the Arduino IDE from [the official site](https://www.arduino.cc/en/Main/Software).
-This is a program that we will be using during the day of the event to program our circuit!
+This is the program that we will be using during the day of the event to program our circuit!

+**Linux (Debian derivatives):**

+Enter `sudo apt-get update && sudo apt-get install arduino arduino-core` in a terminal.
+<br>*For other distros, see http://playground.arduino.cc/Learning/Linux*

 # Questions?